Lost Pet

 For dogs: Always check and mend fences.
 Fix weak points and broken locks.
 Check the fence line for holes.
 Even if your pet isn't a digger, another animal could be trying to dig under the fence.
 Know the whereabouts of your pet at all times and be out with them, even if you have a fence.
 Dogs can jump fences, and if an animal gets scared or sees something it wants bad enough, it will run through an electric fence.
 If you do have an electric fence, make sure batteries in electric collars are good.
 If you have children or visitors, make sure they are closing the doors behind them.
 If your dog is door dasher, invest in baby gates to block the dog.
 Make sure your pet's collar and/or harness is fitted properly – no more than 2 fingers should fit under collar or harness.

 For cats: Check windows screens for proper placement and holes.
 A cat leaning on a window screen to get some sun or view the birds could easily pop out an unlatched screen.
 When not at home where you can keep a close eye on your cat be sure to close all windows.
 If your cat is a door dasher or is skittish, use extreme caution coming in and out of your house.
 If you are moving or have workers at your house, your cat should be locked in another room while the door is opening and closing.
 If your cat was an indoor/outdoor cat before adopting or was a stray, keep a close eye on the door for a possible escape in the making.
+Have a list ready of all numbers for local animal shelters, animal control agencies, veterinarians, animal hospitals, humane societies, and administrative numbers for police departments.
+This will save you time.

 Preventive measures are fundamental!